 Outside of Studio City, the most well-known of the neighborhoods on our list is Calabasas, about 30 minutes outside of Los Angeles.
 Serving as the gateway to more distant locations of western Los Angeles County, Calabasas defines rural/suburban living.
 Considered one of the country’s wealthiest cities, there are plenty of modern conveniences and creature comforts.
 The area has long been a thriving tech center and still serves as the home base for both startups and more established firms.
 Calabasas is the corporate headquarters for The Cheesecake Factory and Harbor Freight Tools.

-Who’s it right for: Those who desire being in the middle of it all.
+Who’s it right for: Those who desire to be in the middle of it all.

 Encino is perfect for luxury homebuyers seeking plenty of housing options and plenty to do in an area near many of Los Angeles’ most popular destinations.
 With major thoroughfare Ventura Boulevard bisecting the community, Encino features two distinctive regions.
 It also bridges the gap between the mountainous terrain north of Brentwood and the suburban sprawl characteristic of northern Los Angeles County.
 To the south, the community is decidedly more rural, with San Vicente Mountain Park and Mulholland Drive making up the southernmost border.
 There are also several scenic neighborhoods featuring old and new homes with tons of personality.
 North of Ventura Boulevard is more classic suburban living, including the expansive Sepulveda Basin Recreation Area and Wildlife Reserve.